BalancingIntermediate

 3. 3

-Bend your right knee and reach back with your right hand to grasp the inside of your right ankle
+Bend your right knee and bring your right heel toward your glutes

 4. 4